Learning Smooth Representation for Unsupervised Domain Adaptation: Learning Smooth Representation

+where $r_{A}$ denotes an anisotropic noise that leads to a wrong label.
+To get rid of the constraint of label information, $r_{A}$ is approximated by:

-where $onehot$ denotes transforming the softmax output of $C$ to a one-hot vector. (\ref{eq3}) computes gradients of ${\bf g}$ in the feature space instead of image space and replaces $y$ with $onehot(C({\bf g}))$.
-These modifications result in a new LSD for anisotropic noise:
+where $onehot$ denotes a function that transforms the softmax output of $n_\theta$ to a one-hot vector. (\ref{eq8}) computes gradients of $x$ and replaces $y$ with $onehot(n_\theta(x))$.
+These modifications result in a new LSD with anisotropic noise: